slomasov/BIOS270-AU25/Data/Data.md

 The dataset you are handling is relatively small.
 However, for larger datasets or collaborative access, uploading to **Google BigQuery** is a practical approach.

 Examine the `upload_bigquery.py` script.
-Explain the role of `CHUNK_SIZE` and why it is necessary:
+Explain the role of `CHUNK_SIZE` and why it is necessary: - we can't hold the whole database in memory, so we need to load it chunk-by-chunk

 ```python
 df = pd.read_sql_query(